JeQuan Lewis

-JeQuan Lewis (born September 4, 1994) is an American professional basketball player for Rostock Seawolves of Basketball Bundesliga.
+JeQuan Demonte Lewis (born September 4, 1994) is an American professional basketball player for Igokea m:tel of the Bosnian League and the ABA League.
 He played college basketball for VCU.

 High school career

 Lewis attended Davidson Academy as a freshman starting at quarterback as a true freshman for the defending state champions before transferring to Dickson County High School in Tennessee, where he played both basketball and football.
 His prowess at quarterback led to a scholarship offer from Marshall.
 However, Lewis was persuaded to stick to basketball and committed to VCU after then-assistant coach Will Wade recruited him.